RogerPlaBallus/BALL-GAME/README.md

 1. Click START to begin.
 2. The white sphere in the center shoots lasers at enemies automatically.
 3. Enemies move towards you - avoid contact or you'll DIE.
-4. Use money earned from kills to buy upgrades in the upgrade window.
+4. Use money earned from kills to buy upgrades.
 5. Survive all enemies in each level to progress.
 6. Reach level 20 and win!